mrbackend/java-trampoline/docs/user-guide.md

     return resultAccTrampoline;
 })
 ```
+_Example 4: Alternative suspension of the traversal of a binary branch_

 The difference is that instead of suspending the traversal of the left child, we suspend the traversal of the whole
 branch.
 The two are equivalent with regards to functionality and stack safety.
 The only observable difference is that if
 there were some time consuming computation while processing the branch node itself, the latter would create the